Ming treasure voyages: Fourth voyage

 In 1415, the fleet made a stop at northern Sumatra during the journey homeward.
 In this region, Sekandar had usurped the Semudera throne from Zain al-'Abidin, but the Chinese had formally recognized the latter as the King of Semudera.
 In contrast, Sekandar, an autonomous ruler, was not recognized by the Chinese.
 Zheng was ordered to launch a punitive attack against the usurper and restore Zain al-'Abidin as the rightful king.
-Sekandar led his forces, reportedly "tens of thousands" of soldiers, against the Ming forces, but was defeated.
-He reportedly attacked with "tens of thousands" of soldiers.
+Sekandar and his forces, comprising reportedly "tens of thousands" of soldiers, attacked the Ming forces and were defeated by them.
 The Ming forces pursued Sekandar's forces to Lambri where they captured Sekandar, his wife, and his child.
 King Zain al-'Abidin later dispatched a tribute mission to express his gratefulness.
 This conflict reaffirmed Chinese power over the foreign states and the maritime route by protecting the local political authority that sheltered the trade.
 Sekandar was presented to the Yongle Emperor at the palace gate and later executed.
 It is not known when this execution happened, but Ma states that Sekandar was publicly executed in the capital after the fleet returned.
 Fei Xin describes Sekandar as a false king who robbed, stole, and usurped the throne of Semudera, Ma Huan portrays him as someone who attempted to overthrow the ruler, and the Ming Shilu records that Sekandar was the younger brother of the former king and plotted to kill the ruler.

-On 12 August 1415, Zheng's fleet returned to Nanjing from this voyage.
-The Yongle Emperor had been absent since 16 March 1413 for his second Mongol campaign and had not returned when the fleet arrived.
+On 12 August 1415, the fleet returned to Nanjing from this voyage.
+The Yongle Emperor was absent since 16 March 1413 for his second military campaign against the Mongols and had not returned when the fleet arrived.
 After the fleet's return, envoys bearing tribute from 18 countries were sent to the Ming court.